N-HEDGER/BHISMALAB_META/CH_01_Introduction.md

 ![](https://images2.imgbox.com/24/71/0KH49y9V_o.png "Title")

-# Meta analysis in R.
+# Meta-analysis in R.

-Meta analysis is a technique that allows us to quantitatively combine research knowledge, improve the precision of our parameter estimates and discover insights that would not be revealed from considering individual studies in isolation.
+Meta-analysis is a technique that allows us to quantitatively combine research knowledge, improve the precision of our parameter estimates and discover insights that would not be revealed from considering individual studies in isolation.

 People can often balk at the mention of the words "meta-analysis".
 The words conjure up images of large groups of expert statisticians working long hours on intimidatingly large datasets.

 In reality, these are significant and harmful misconceptions.
-Recently, R and in particular, the 'metafor' package has made conducting meta analysis incredibly straightforward.
+Recently, R and in particular, the 'metafor' package has made conducting meta-analysis incredibly straightforward.
 Moreover, the idea that meta-analyis is a tool that should be restricted to use on large scale datasets is incorrect.
-Even combining the results of just 2 studies can yield valuable increases in precision.
+Even combining the results of just 2 studies can be extremely valuable.

-## Meta analysis - 3 examples.
+## Meta-analysis - 3 examples.

 The power of meta analysis is best illustrated with some examples.